doylemark/vatsim-graphql/README.md

 # vatsim-graphql

-vatsim-graphql, a GraphQL API for VATSIM.
+GraphQL API for VATSIM.
 Written in TypeScript with Express & Apollo Copyright (C) 2020  Mark Doyle

 This program is free software; you can redistribute it and/or modify